All students are required to declare and complete the requirements of an academic major prior to receiving a degree.

 All programs in the College of Engineering and Applied Sciences and the College of Business currently limit the number of students accepted.
 While acceptance criteria are based mainly on demonstrated scholastic ability, extraordinary personal circumstances, experiences, and academic background may also be considered in the evaluation process.

-Qualified freshman and transfer applicants who have specified their interest in Applied Mathematics and Statistics, Biomedical Engineering, Chemical and Molecular Engineering, Computer Engineering, Computer Science, Electrical Engineering, Engineering Science, Information Systems, Mechanical Engineering, or Technological Systems Management may be accepted directly into one of these majors upon admission to the University.
+Qualified freshman and transfer applicants who have specified their interest in Applied Mathematics and Statistics, Biomedical Engineering, Chemical and Molecular Engineering, Civil Engineering, Computer Engineering, Computer Science, Electrical Engineering, Engineering Science, Information Systems, Mechanical Engineering, or Technological Systems Management may be accepted directly into one of these majors upon admission to the University.
 Admission to the University, however, does not guarantee either immediate or future acceptance into the major for which the student applied.

 Requirements for acceptance of continuing students into a major are listed with each major.
 Transfer students are urged to contact the appropriate undergraduate program director as early as possible.